How are organisations approaching change this year and beyond?

 Four Change Trends that Australian businesses should expect

 Change management is emerging as a respected discipline and integrated into business as usual practices.

 Across all industries, businesses are recognising the real rewards of integrating smart change practices into transformational projects.
 More and more, leaders are also bringing change into their planning and thinking more broadly.

 We applaud those leaders who are stepping up to the plate in championing change.
-At the same time, we know how hard it can be to make the leap from wanting to drive change to understanding what this means in practice.
-For many leaders it’s still uncharted territory.
+At the same time, we know how hard it can be to make the leap from wanting to drive change to understand what this means in practice.
+For many leaders, it’s still uncharted territory.

 At Blue Seed, we are lucky enough to work with motivated leaders to help them build the practical tools and confidence to know they can propel change.
 As change become the new BAU, we look forward to helping more leaders take on the challenge.